Royals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has 35 hits with nine doubles, eight home runs, 12 walks and 21 RBI.
-He's also stolen one base.
+- Luis Robert has recorded 35 hits with nine doubles, eight home runs and 12 walks.
+He has driven in 21 runs with one stolen base.

 Robert Recent Games